-A long term (i.e. greater than one month and up to 12 months), allows time for the Provider to assist the Participant to address any barriers or personal circumstances, provide support and manage interactions between the Provider and the Participant to ensure the safety of all involved.
+A long-term (i.e. greater than one month and up to 12 months), allows time for the Provider to assist the Participant to address any barriers or personal circumstances, provide support and manage interactions between the Provider and the Participant to ensure the safety of all involved.

-A long term MSP may be extended past 12 months - if it is still necessary after a review toward the conclusion of the exiting MSP.
+A long-term MSP may be extended past 12 months if, after a review, it is still necessary to support the Participant to address the causes of their challenging behaviours and to manage risks to people and property arising from the challenging behaviours.
 Given the extended period, the review should take into account the known drivers of the Participant's behaviours and the servicing strategies taken (and available but yet to be taken) to better identify and address issues and escalate to the Department as necessary.